baggepinnen/LowLevelParticleFilters.jl/docs/src/adaptive_kalmanfilter.md

 plot([es σs], lab=["Prediction error" "Z-score"])
 ```

-Notice how the prediction errors, that should ideally be centered around zero, remain negative for a long time interval after the transition.
-This is because the dynamics noise covariance is increased for a while after the transition.
+Notice how the prediction errors, that should ideally be centered around zero, remain predominantly negative for a long time interval after the transition.
+This can be attributed to an overshoot in the velocity state of the estimator, but the rapid decrease of the covariance after the transition makes the filter slow at correcting its overshoot.
 If we want, we could mitigate this and make the adaptation even more sophisticated by letting the covariance remain large for a while after a transition in operating mode has been detected.
-Below, we implement a simple version of this, where we use a multiplier ``σ_{wt}`` that defaults to 1, but is increase to a very large value of 10000 if a transition is detected.
+Below, we implement a simple version of this, where we use a multiplier ``σ_{wt}`` that defaults to 1, but is increase to a very large value of 1000 if a transition is detected.
 When no transition is detected, ``σ_{wt}`` is decreased exponentially back down to 1.

 ```@example ADAPTIVE_KALMAN
 σw  = 1e-5 # Set the covariance to a low value by default